IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Introduction

 To address these challenges, we present IMUFace, an earphone platform equipped with two IMUs for precise facial reconstruction.
 These IMUs are highly sensitive, allowing them to capture subtle ear movements caused by facial muscle activity quickly and accurately.

 We developed a deep learning model called IMUTwinTrans to achieve 3D facial reconstruction beyond the limitations of cameras.
 This model, based on the ConvTransformer architecture, is capable of simultaneously leveraging the temporal and frequency features of IMU signals to establish the correspondence between IMU signals and facial landmarks.
 Additionally, the model adopts a lightweight design to meet the requirements for real-time performance.
 During testing, the well-trained model can localize facial landmarks directly from IMU signals without visual input.
 The predicted facial landmarks are then filtered and fitted into a generic 3D head model to generate continuous 3D facial animation.
-Fig.~\ref{fig:1} shows examples of 3D facial reconstruction using the proposed IMUFace system, demonstrating its ability to monitor various parts of the face across different facial motions.
+Fig.~\ref{fig:1} showcases 3D facial reconstruction by the IMUFace system and, together with the real-time IMU gyroscope signals (X, Y, Z axes), highlights how subtle angular changes from facial muscle movements produce distinct peaks and troughs that correspond to different expressions, confirming both the sensor’s high sensitivity and the physical meaning of the IMU data for deep learning–based facial reconstruction.

 The main contributions of this study are as follows: \begin{enumerate} \item We presented the first attempt to use IMU sensor signals on wireless earphones for facial landmark tracking to achieve user-friendly, continuous 3D facial expression reconstruction. \item We designed a lightweight deep learning model, IMUTwinTrans, based on the ConvTransformer architecture, to achieve 3D facial reconstruction by leveraging both temporal and frequency features of IMU signal while meeting real-time performance requirements. \item We optimized the power consumption of the system, enabling it to operate at a sampling rate of 30 Hz with a power consumption of only 58 mW. \end{enumerate}